RutgerUijtendaal/Roll20/README.md

 This repo consists of work done on modules to enhance the DnD campaign I'm currently a part of.

+## Installation

+To install the entire package simply copy the `bundle.js` content as a script into your Roll20 scripts.

 ## Modules

 ### Stress